mlibrary/keycard/docs/authentication.rst

 Visitor (Public)
 ................
 All Visitors are anonymous and should be treated as "any public user".
+This typically means that they have access to a limited set of resources and cannot receive any personalization features.

 Guest
 ~~~~~